mhostetter/galois/docs/tutorials/intro-to-extension-fields.rst

 The :obj:`galois` package allows you to easily display all powers of an element and their equivalent polynomial, vector, and integer representations using :func:`~galois.FieldArray.repr_table`.

-Here is the representation table using the default generator :math:`g = x`.
-Notice its multiplicative order is :math:`p^m - 1`.
+Here is the representation table using the default generator $g = x$.
+Notice its multiplicative order is $p^m - 1$.

 .. ipython:: python